manips-sai-org/OpenSai/README.md

 - Internal OTG parameters

 ## Data logging
-SAI offers the possibility to log data from the controllers and simulation.
+OpenSai offers the possibility to log data from the controllers and simulation.
 The data logged is pre determined from the different robots and tasks in the controllers, and from the robots and objects in the world for the simulation.
 The logging files location, logging frequency and other options can be set in the config file, and the logging can be turned on and off via a redis message.

 See [here](docs/data_logging.md) for a list of all the logged data

 ## Documentation
-SAI main application is an instance of the MainRedisInterface application from the [sai-interfaces](https://github.com/manips-sai-org/sai-interfaces) library.
+OpenSai main application is an instance of the MainRedisInterface application from the [sai-interfaces](https://github.com/manips-sai-org/sai-interfaces) library.
 You can interact with the controller and simulation from the webui on the browser.
 For an overview of the ui and how to use it, see [this page](https://github.com/manips-sai-org/sai-interfaces/blob/master/docs/ui_overview.md).
 For details on the config files, how to use them and how to make your own for your application, see [here](https://github.com/manips-sai-org/sai-interfaces/blob/master/docs/config_files_details.md).

-The following pages list all the redis keys generated by the main SAI program and what they correspond to.
+The following pages list all the redis keys generated by the main OpenSai program and what they correspond to.
 - [List of inputs and outputs](docs/list_of_inputs_outputs.md) (sensor values, task goals, commands and monitoring outputs)
 - [List of interactive config parameters](docs/list_of_runtime_parameters.md) (to change the parametrization at runtime)

 ## Note on supported graphics files
-SAI uses [chai3d](https://www.chai3d.org) under the hood for graphics rendering.
+OpenSai uses [chai3d](https://www.chai3d.org) under the hood for graphics rendering.
 The rendering supports visuals defined by primitive shapes (box, shpere, cylinder) and the following mesh file formats:
 - obj (with associated mtl files)
 - 3ds
 - stl (binary stl only, not ascii stl)